 Any power bar you buy should have center knurling.
 It is essential for keeping the barbell securely on your back.

-Sure, it’s possible to do squats on a bar without center knurl.
+Sure, it’s possible to do squats on a bar without a center knurl.
 However, the bar will likely slide down your traps a bit during your sets.
 Even if it doesn’t, you’ll waste extra energy and focus trying to stabilize it.

 Vulcan absolutely nailed the center knurl on the Absolute Power Bar.